- Premium features included

 The AI suggests variant ideas right in the interface, which saves time brainstorming.
 More testing options open up at the Growing Business tier, but this basic testing has still improved my campaign performance consistently.

 You’ve got a template gallery, blank layouts, and reusable blocks to work with.
-Unlimited templates come with Growing Business plan; the HTML editor needs Advanced plan.
-I found out the hard way that HTML editing disappears after the free trial—caught me off guard when moving clients over.
+Unlimited templates come with the Growing Business plan, while the HTML editor is only available on the Advanced plan.

 My approach now: keep a simple HTML base and customize through dynamic blocks per segment, maintaining one master template.
 Overall, the system handles standard needs fine but feels restrictive when you need complex, custom designs.

-MailerLite lets automated campaigns workflows be built with seven triggers (group joins, form completions, link clicks, field updates, anniversaries, dates, segment joins) plus ecommerce triggers.
+MailerLite lets automated campaign workflows be built with seven triggers (group joins, form completions, link clicks, field updates, anniversaries, dates, segment joins) plus ecommerce triggers.
 Advanced plans let you add multiple triggers for complex workflows.

-One of the more notable automation tools is the Action step that moves existing and new subscribers around, updates fields, or unsubscribes them—but you can only move someone five times to prevent loops.
+One of the more notable automation tools is the Action step that moves existing and new email subscribers around, updates fields, or unsubscribes them—but you can only move someone five times to prevent loops.

 Automation A/B testing works, and triggers like anniversaries can repeat.
 Webhook actions connect to external tools.
 The visual builder makes complex sequences manageable, though I sometimes want more detailed behavioral triggers.